podo-gec/podo-gec.github.io/publications.md

 **2022**

+97- Demoor A., Lacaze I., Ferrari R., Lalanne C., Silar P. & Brun S. (2022) The GUN mutants: new weapons to unravel ascospore germination regulation in the model fungus *Podospora anserina*. **Microb.
+Spectr.** In the press.

-96- Nguyen TS, Gautier V., Chan Ho Tong L. & Silar P. (2022) A gene cluster with positive and negative elements controls bistability and hysteresis of the Crippled versus Normal growth in the fungus *Podospora anserina*. **Fung.
+96- Nguyen T.S., Gautier V., Chan Ho Tong L. & Silar P. (2022) A gene cluster with positive and negative elements controls bistability and hysteresis of the Crippled versus Normal growth in the fungus *Podospora anserina*. **Fung.
 Fenet.
 Biol.** 161: 103711.

 **2021**